Bringing Your Filipina Wife or Girlfriend to the UK in 2023 – What you Need to Know

-A successful Spouse Visa UK application
+A Successful Spouse Visa Application

-Applying for Indefinite Leave to Remain after five years
+Applying for Indefinite Leave to Remain after Five Years

-How can Gulbenkian Andonian Help
+How can Gulbenkian Andonian Solicitors Help

-Spouse visa applications and UK Fiancee applications are two immigration routes our team of expert immigration lawyers have very high success rates with.
+Spouse visa applications and UK Fiance visa applications are two immigration routes our team of expert immigration lawyers have very high success rates with.
 We can provide you with the right guidance, advice, and representation of relevance to your specific situation and create an effective roadmap that will allow your Filipina wife to enter the UK efficiently and quickly.
 To discuss bringing your Filipina wife to the UK, please do not hesitate to contact us.